spzhao0724/Frequency-domain-Phase-retrieval/README.md

 The function of "Algorithm1" and "Algorithm2" are described in the paper "Computational field-resolved coherent chemical imaging".

 The file "data.mat" is a set of three-dimensional data, with the sample being BSA powder immersed in pentadecane liquid.
 The three dimensions correspond to different spatial points x,y and different masks on the DMD.
-The variable "refsave" represents the local PDA measurement results of the pump light.
-The variable "imsave" contains the CARS signal measured by the PMT.
+The variable "refsave" save the local PDA measurement results of the pump beam.
+The variable "imsave" save the CARS signal measured by the PMT.
 The variable "random_mask" contains the mask loaded onto the DMD.  "data.mat" is the input for both "Algorithm1" and "Algorithm2".

 "BSA_spectrum.pth","pend_spectrum.pth" and "NR_spectrum.pth" are the input of "Algorithm2".